roger656/Memory-game/README.md

 # RZ
-A simple memory game made with python 3
+A simple memory game made with python 3, GUI window from the tkinter module